Royal International Air Tattoo: RIAT 2019

 RIAT 2019 was staged from 19–21 July 2019, with 245 aircraft in attendance.
 The theme for the 2019 show was 'Air and Space, inspiring the next generation air force' and Tim Peake was among the guest speakers.
-The show also celebrated the 70th anniversary of the North Atlantic Treaty Organisation.
+The show also celebrated the 70th anniversary of NATO.
 Notable appearances included the Turkish Air Force F-4 Phantom on static display, a flying display from the heavily upgraded Romanian Air Force MiG-21 LanceR-C, designed in the 1950s, and the Spanish Navy's EAV-8B Matador II Plus on flying display.
-2019 marked the 100th anniversary of British Airways, and, as such, a British Airways Boeing 747 in BOAC livery performed a flypast in formation with the Red Arrows on the Saturday.
+2019 marked the centenary of British Airways, and, as such, a British Airways Boeing 747 in BOAC livery performed a flypast in formation with the Red Arrows on the Saturday.
 Sunday saw another pair of flypasts, most notably from the Red Arrows and Patrouille de France, who flew together, both in their 'Concorde' formation, to mark 50 years since the aircraft's first flight.
 To celebrate the 70th anniversary of NATO, a flypast took place on both Friday and Saturday, consisting of many F-16s and Eurofighter Typhoons from different air arms, three USAF F-15s, and a French Air Force C-135 tanker.

 RIAT 2020 & 2021 cancellations

 RIAT 2020 was due to be staged from 17–19 July 2020, but was cancelled due to the effects of the COVID-19 pandemic.
 In its place a 'Virtual Air Tattoo' took place online that weekend, featuring content from past editions of the show as well as virtual displays from aerobatic teams in Digital Combat Simulator.

-RIAT 2021 was scheduled to take place from 16-18 July 2021, and was due to celebrate the 50th anniversary of the show.
+RIAT 2021 was scheduled to take place from 16–18 July 2021, and was due to celebrate the 50th anniversary of the show.
 However, it was cancelled for the second year running due to the continuing COVID-19 pandemic and the uncertainty of restrictions on both large crowds and international travel being in place by then.

 RIAT 2022

 After two years of being cancelled, RIAT 2022 was staged from 15–17 July 2022 and featured 266 aircraft.
-The show heavily focused on training aircraft as this years operational theme was 'Training the Next Generation Air Force' but it also focused on the 75th Anniversary of the United States Air Force, which included a rare appearance of the Boeing E-4 performing a flypast on the Friday and being on static display over the weekend.
+The show heavily focused on training aircraft as this years operational theme was 'Training the Next Generation Air Force' but it also focused on the 75th Anniversary of the USAF, which included a rare appearance of the Boeing E-4 performing a flypast on the Friday and being on static display over the weekend.
 The Airbus BelugaXL made its Air Tattoo debut on the Saturday, performing two flypasts.
 One of the special guests of this year was actor Tom Cruise.